gbmeow/ri-demo-docker-travis-aws/README.md

 ```
 $osxterm: travis setup elasticbeanstalk
 %: ....
-now you will be promted
+now you will be prompted
-choose to encrypt
+choose to encrypt your keys
 ....

 ```